“Fur moms” and jackets, oh my: On dressing up dogs

 The other day I woke up to a few unkind comments on my post about handling emotions when approached by off-leash dogs.
 (See below for a laugh.)

-In many circles pet clothing has become associated with irresponsible ownership.
-While there might be some merits to that association, garments like jackets and boots can also serve very practical, valid purposes for our dogs.
+In many “serious” dog training circles, pet clothing has become associated with irresponsible ownership.
+But garments like jackets and boots can also serve practical, valid purposes for our dogs.
 And is it really a crime to enjoy things just because they’re “cute” sometimes, so long as we make sure our pets are comfortable?

 Here’s a dive into my personal thoughts on dog clothing!